Skip to content

 plt.show()

-Settings
+Settings and calculation

-We can make the kite.Calculation-object
+We can make the kite.Calculation object

 configuration = kite.Configuration(